uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 condition ? expression1 : expression2;
 ```

-You can think of the ternary operator as a short, compact way to write an `if ... else` statement.
+You can think of the ternary operator as a short, compact way to write a conditional expression.
-It evaluates a condition, and if that condition is `true` (truthy), the result will have the value of the first expression.
+The ternary operator evaluates a condition, and if that condition is `true` (truthy), the result will have the value of the first expression.
 If the condition is `false` (falsy), the result will have the value of the second expression.

 There is a very common thing beginning programmers do with ternary operators which looks like this: